yereverluvinunclebert/GDID-Tester/README.md

   and it sits in the following folder: C:\USERS\<username>\APPDATA\ROAMING\GDITester

 This utility will allow you to see when the ID changes by some unknown use of an MS live service or by similar access by a tool you are inadvertently running within windows.
 It will change the GDID to something random to help prevent tracking on the web.
+This utility can make a change within 1 second of a change being made.

+Please be aware that changing the GDID you may block access to Windows 'apps' available from the Windows store and may prevent access to any Microsoft supplied services via the login.live service.

-This utility can make a change within 1 second of a change being made, however, to fully prevent and block tracking by GDID you could run a tool such as ["Windows Firewall Notifier"](https://github.com/wokhan/WFN) that can configured to prevent any unwanted changes to the GDID by preventing login.live.com access to your computer.
+Once the GDID has been obfuscated, to prevent further moodification of the GDID you could also run a tool such as ["Windows Firewall Notifier"](https://github.com/wokhan/WFN) that can be configured to prevent any unwanted changes to the GDID by preventing login.live.com access to your computer.

 For more information on the GDID tracking key visit this link : https://www.it-connect.tech/windows-gdid-impossible-to-delete-but-you-can-block-it/